WilliamRoose825/DATAVIZ_miniproject/README.md

 - Are there gender effects in the data?
 - Does popularity of names given to both sexes evolve consistently?
 (Note: this data set treats sex as binary; this is a simplification that carries into this assignment but does not generally hold.)

 In this Github project we exhibit the code used during the Week 2.
 Our notebook Designs.ipynb gathers three interactive designs, each responding to a visualization need.
 It was built with Altair, a python library used during lab class and rely upon some tools from the 'Names hints' reference folder.
+We also present our notebook Designs_vlast.ipyng, built right after checking the other groups feedbacks and stepping back on the topic.

 ## Setup